All you need to know about Coldplay's Dublin gigs

 By all accounts it was a great show with one wheelchair user even being crowd-surfed to the stage to play harmonica.

-Sadly, there was one sour note as when the band moved to the smaller stage for a more intimate performance, guitarist Jonny Buckland was hit with a bottle of beer which was thrown from the crowd.
+However, there was a sour note when the band moved to the smaller stage for a more intimate performance and guitarist Jonny Buckland was hit with a bottle of beer which had been thrown from the crowd.

 How successful was their last tour?